haile12michael12/system-design-challenges/system-design-challenges-50/day11/README.md

 # Day 11 - Auto-Scaler Visualizer

 ## Challenge Description
-Auto-Scaler Visualizer - Simulate vertical vs horizontal scaling with cost and latency graphs.
+Simulate vertical vs horizontal scaling with cost and latency graphs.
 Goal: Learn when to scale up/out.

 ## Learning Goals
 - Understand the core design trade-offs for this challenge